Home

 of science fiction books is a new entry in Kosmos two-player

-series.
-After not having much to recommend for a few years,
+series, now re-vivified after not having much to recommend for

 per se, but a solar system display consisting of a large sun